EikeEsders/academic_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am interested in the atmospheric pathways of microplastics, especially the suspension of microplastic particles.
-At the moment I am working on windtunnel experiments to gain insight about the physical conditions needed for suspension of microplastics in nature.
+I am interested in the atmospheric pathways of microplastics, especially the erosion and transport of microplastic particles.
+At the moment I am working on windtunnel experiments to gain insight about the physical conditions needed for aerial transport of microplastics in nature.

 When I am not at the university I suspend some frisbees into the air.